Current Status

 Champions

 For 6×6 not all hangs are automatically detected yet.
 There are still four hold-outs; programs for which the search program does not yet detect that it is hanging.
 These, however, do not terminate without 100 million steps.
 Furthermore, informal analysis shows that these indeed hang.
-So it is very unlikely that the current Champion, with run length 573, is indeed the 6×6 Busy Beaver.
+So the current Champion, with run length 573, is considered the 6×6 Busy Beaver.
 This program is shown in Figure 2.

 7×7 Busy Beaver Champion